hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 <br />

-For example, if we have two `draw` modules with slightly different names.
+For example, if we have two `draw` modules with slightly different names:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=customize_import_name/draw_textual.py) -->
 <!-- The below code snippet is automatically added from customize_import_name/draw_textual.py -->